hashcott/money.go/README.md

 # Money. <img src="https://go.dev/blog/go-brand/Go-Logo/SVG/Go-Logo_Aqua.svg" alt="go" width="56"/>

+### Simple JavaScript currency conversion library with no dependencies.

 You'll need to do one more thing before you can use it, which is:

 #### Setting up exchange rates with rates